Genital Mutilation

 Clear Passage®️ Treatment

 We use our hands to slowly peel apart adhered tissues, always working with respect and within each patient’s comfort and tolerance levels.
-Like gently breaking apart a nylon rope, or straitjacket composed of hundreds of tiny bonds, we work to detach the adhesions from structures that are causing the pain, tightness or dysfunction.
+Like gently breaking apart a nylon rope, or a straitjacket composed of hundreds of tiny bonds, we work to detach the adhesions from structures that are causing the pain, tightness, or dysfunction.

 We also understand the need to treat these delicate tissues in a ‘safe place,’ with the dignity and sensitivity that each patient’s unique situation requires.
 While our work is physical, we also understand the psychological issues that can naturally accompany a lifetime of pain and dysfunction.
-We are happy to consult and work with your physician or counselor before, during or after your treatment.
+We are happy to consult and work with your physician or counselor before, during, or after your treatment.

 Inflammation or infection from the procedure can spread into the vaginal walls, causing severe intercourse pain.